iLert/terraform-provider-ilert/website/docs/r/escalation_policy.html.markdown

 ---
 layout: "ilert"
 page_title: "iLert: ilert_escalation_policy"
-sidebar_current: "docs-ilert-resource-escalation policy"
+sidebar_current: "docs-ilert-resource-escalation-policy"
 description: |-
   Creates and manages an escalation policy in iLert.
 ---

 # ilert_escalation_policy

-An [escalation policy](https://api.ilert.com/api-docs/#tag/Escalation-Policies) determines what user or schedule will be notified first, second, and so on when an incident is triggered.
-Escalation policies are used by one or more alert sources.
+An [escalation policy](https://api.ilert.com/api-docs/#tag/Escalation-Policies) connects an alert source with the users that are responsible for this alert source.
+It defines which users or on-call schedules should be notified when an incident is created.

 ## Example Usage